Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Previous results for the perfect memory case

-We summarize the results obtained from the uniform memory kernel $\pi_{t,t'}=1/(t+1)$ corresponding to no memory decay \cite{FBGM2017}.
-One first assume that $P_n(t)$ tends to a stationary distribution $P_n^{(st)}> 0$ at large times for all $n$, where $P_n^{(st)}$ is peaked around the origin.
-This solution, if it exists, corresponds to a localized phase, by opposition to a late time-dependent scaling solution that would tend to $0$ uniformly, of the form $P_n(t)\sim \phi(t)^{-1} G[n/\phi(t)]$ with $\phi(t)\to \infty$.
-The latter form with $\phi(t)\sim \ln t$ was found for the case $\gamma=0$ (absence of impurity), a problem which is more tractable since Eq. (\ref{ME}) closes in that case \cite{boyer2014random,boyer2017long,mailler2019random}.
+In this case, let us assume that $P_n(t)$ in Eq. (\ref{ME}) tends to a stationary distribution $P_n^{(st)}> 0$ at large times for all $n$, peaked around the origin \cite{FBGM2017}.
+This solution, if it exists, corresponds to a localized phase.
 Some progress can be made in the resolution of Eq. (\ref{ME}) with $\gamma\ne0$ by noticing that the times $t'$ and $t$ are in general very far apart asymptotically, justifying the use of a de-correlation approximation,

 Next, we assume that the probabilities can be replaced by their stationary values